stefaniuk/link-capture-browser-extension/docs/prd.md

 Notes:

+- If the active tab does not expose a readable URL, the system shall treat the capture attempt as an explicit failure, shall not send a payload, and shall surface a documented failure reason such as `url_unavailable`.
+- If the active tab becomes unavailable before capture completes, the system shall treat the capture attempt as an explicit failure, shall not send a payload, and shall surface a documented failure reason such as `tab_unavailable`.
+- If the page URL is readable but HTML capture is blocked, the system shall send a partial payload rather than failing silently.
 - HTML capture can be blocked on browser-internal or otherwise protected pages, for example `chrome://` pages and other browser-owned surfaces that do not allow content script injection.
 - HTML capture can be blocked when the page uses a URL scheme that is not directly injectable through standard match patterns, for example top-level `about:`, `data:`, `blob:`, or `filesystem:` pages.
 - HTML capture can be blocked on `file://` pages when the user has not granted file URL access to the extension.